iuryjanepranada-cmyk/ECE-2112-PA1/README.md

 For example, passing "Python" evaluates text[1:] as "ython" and text[0] as "P", joining them into "ythonP" while keeping all original character capitalization intact.

 # B. Username Builder Problem
+Create a new function named make_username() that accepts two strings (a first and last name), converts all letters to lowercase, removes all spaces, and joins them with a period.

+Code:
+def make_username(first_name, last_name):
+    final_first=first_name.lower().replace(" ", "")
+    final_last=last_name.lower().replace(" ", "")
+    return final_first + "." + final_last

+This function creates a clean username by normalizing both inputs and joining them together.
+The first two lines convert first_name and last_name to lowercase using .lower() and strip out any spaces using .replace(" ", "").
+The final line concatenates the cleaned first name, a period, and the cleaned last name.

+Example:
+make_username("Ada", "Lovelace")

+For example, passing "Ada " and "Lovelace " transforms the inputs into "ada" and "lovelace", returning "ada.lovelace".

+# Bookend Swap Problem
+Create a new function named swap_bookends() that accepts a list of at least two elements.
+Unpack the list into first, middle, and last variables, then return a new list with the first and last elements swapped while keeping middle in its original order.

+Code:
+def swap_bookends(items):
+    first, *middle, last = items
+    return [last] + middle + [first]

+This function swaps the first and last elements of a list using extended unpacking.
+Line 1 assigns the first item to first, the last to last, and all intermediate items to the list middle via the * operator.
+Line 2 returns a new list combining [last], middle, and [first].

+Example:
+swap_bookends([1, 2, 3, 4, 5, 6])

+For example, swap_bookends([1, 2, 3, 4, 5, 6]) unpacks first=1, middle=[2, 3, 4, 5], and last=6, returning [6, 2, 3, 4, 5, 1].